tmux-plugins/vim-tmux/README.md

 * `commentstring` - so that plugins like [vim-commentary](https://github.com/tpope/vim-commentary) work as intended
-* `K` - jump to the \*exact* place in `man tmux` where the word under cursor is explained.
-It's a time saver and intends to works for pretty much everything.
+* `K` - jump to the \*exact* place in `man tmux` where the word under cursor is explained (this is a helluva time saver).
 * [:make](http://vimdoc.sourceforge.net/htmldoc/quickfix.html#:make) - invokes
   tmux source `.tmux.conf` and places all the errors (if any) in quicklist